LivePersonInc/developer-center/README.md

         - pagename: Overview

 1. The Top layer 0 in this structure is the category name Agent Experience.
 Its folder name is`AgentExperience`.
-2. `Add Agent Widgets` is a folder in layer 1 with path `AgentExperience/AddAgentWidgets`.
+2. `Add Agent Widgets` is a folder in layer 1 with the `AgentExperience/AddAgentWidgets` path.
 The `Add Agent Widgets` folder only contains one page.
 3. `AgentExperience/AddAgentWidgets/add-your-own-widgets-to-the-agent-workspace.md` is the path of the file, and must list all parent folders, excluding the layer 0 `categoryname`.
 4. For the above example, the permalink is `add-agent-widgets-add-your-own-widgets-to-the-agent-workspace.html`.
-5. If you look at the following document name, `Agent Workspace Widget SDK`, it is still on level 1, with path `AgentExperience/AgentWorkspaceWidgetSDK/`.
-The files in the folder are all listed below pages until you get to last `pagename`; i.e., the document name `Chat Agent API` is not a folder located inside `Agent Workspace Widget SDK`.
+5. If you look at the document named `Agent Workspace Widget SDK`, it is still on level 1 with the `AgentExperience/AgentWorkspaceWidgetSDK/` path.
+The files in the folder are all listed below pages until you get to the last `pagename`; i.e., the document name `Chat Agent API` is not a folder located inside `Agent Workspace Widget SDK`.

 Example of a subfolder layout: